 - Not being able to understand difficult orders.

-- Tend to take words and phrases literally, so have difficulty understanding idioms.
+- Tending to take words and phrases literally, so that they have difficulty understanding idioms.

 Again, sometimes a child may seem to lose skills that they once had.
 This is found in about 1 out of 4 cases.

 Pretend play is usually limited in children with ASD.
 Games and activities that they learn tend to be repeated over and over again.
 Games may remain exactly the same every day.
 Games are usually those that a younger child would play.
 Imagination is also required to understand what other people are thinking or why they have done something.
-People with ASD may therefore find it very difficult 'to walk in another man's shoes.'
+People with ASD may therefore find it very difficult 'to walk in someone else's shoes'.